kalray/build-scripts/README.md

 # Welcome to OS porting guide

-This guide should give you some information about porting newlib, gcc/binutils and gdb to make new OS aware toolchain.
+This guide should give you some information about porting newlib, gdb/binutils and gcc to make new OS aware toolchain.

 ## How to build existing elf (bare) toolchain